michaelmiscanuk/czsu-multi-agent-text-to-sql/other/markdown_explanations/adding_model_provider.md

 - All model functions should follow the same pattern: `get_<provider>_llm()`
 - Use `use_bind_tools = True` for OpenAI-compatible APIs, `False` for Gemini or other OpenAI-non-compatible APIs that pass tools inside the invoke function
-- Update MODEL_TYPE options in `.env` comments if needed
+- Update MODEL_PROVIDER options in `.env` comments if needed

 - Ensure the model supports tool calling if used in agent workflows